 - 1X points per $1 spent on all other purchases

 Marriott Bonvoy (24-48 hours transfer 3:1.25)

 As is the case with all of the partners except Amex, Marriott Bonvoy points won't transfer immediately.
-Marriott has by far the largest list of transfer partners, and for many programs, it is the only option to transfer points.
-In addition to being slower than Amex and Capital One, Marriott transfers get a bonus when you transfer in increments of 60,000 points, so this isn't the first choice if you need to reset your Etihad balance.
+Marriott has by far the largest list of transfer partners.
+Plus, for many programs, it is the only option to transfer points.
+In addition to being slower than Amex and Capital One, Marriott transfers get a bonus when you transfer in increments of 60,000 points.
+So, this isn't the first choice if you need to reset your Etihad balance.
 Here's our roundup of the credit cards that earn Marriott Bonvoy points.

 Earning Asia Miles with Partners

 Although Cathay's own flights can be a great way to spend your miles, they have 20+ partner airlines that cross alliances.
-To keep your miles active, just enter your Asia Miles member number into one of the above partners, and you'll see how you can earn more miles according to their terms/charts.
+To keep your miles active, just enter your Asia Miles member number into one of the above partners.
+Then, you'll see how you can earn more miles according to their terms/charts.

 - Best Western

 While shopping merchants may be accessible, many of the restaurant partners will be focused more so on residents of Hong Kong.

 None of us like losing rewards we've worked hard to earn, and this change allows members (loyal or not) to maintain their miles with activity.
 The new 18-month window is technically 18 months less than the old expiration policy.
 Still, this is a positive change for anyone willing to spend a few minutes to reset their expiration date with one of the strategies described above.